Chaplains and Staff

 As a Jewish-founded, nonsectarian institution, Brandeis does not have one university chaplain.
 Instead, religious life is supported by a team of religious leaders representing many faiths.

-Brandeis chaplains offer counseling, support and community to students of all faiths.
+Brandeis chaplains offer counseling, support and community to all students.
 The chaplains oversee on-campus worship and student religious life while also offering community support in times of joy and crisis.
-For students of all levels of spirituality, the Chaplaincy can serve as a home away from home.
+The Center for Spiritual Life wants students of any, all, or no religious tradition to feel at home connecting.

 A graduate of Georgetown University and Boston College’s School of Theology and Ministry, Lara Ericson originally hails from Fairport, New York, and has also called Washington, D.C., home.
 She is passionate about community, conversations that ask the big questions and the belief that we can find the presence of the divine in our daily lives.
 In her free time, Lara can be found rowing on the Charles River, reading a novel or sampling the Boston area’s many desserts.

 Prior to Brandeis, Diane Lauber served as an office coordinator at language schools and environmental agencies.
-She holds a Master’s in Intercultural Relations, and taught English to immigrants at a community college for many years.
+She holds a master’s degree in intercultural relations and taught English to immigrants at a community college for many years.
 She enjoys environmental education with young children, and being outside feeds her soul.
 She is an active member of Christian and Buddhist communities.